 Loatheb is…well…Loatheb.
 He’s annoying to deal with, he gains tempo, and he’s still one of the top three cards to come out of Curse of Naxxramas.

 Other than that, there isn’t anything else to say about the card.
 In conjunction with the other mid-game Legendaries like Cairne, they won’t always carry the game themselves.
 However, they often do shift the balance towards you, as they generally draw out your opponent’s answers before you slam down your big cards.

 Speaking of big minions, we’re now at the big daddy out of all of the class legendaries; Tirion Fordring.
 Nothing screams value louder than this card.
 He’ll lay the smack-down on minions left and right with his impressive stats, and his taunt means that he can not be ignored.

-Then, just to reward you for putting your faith in the light, Tirion even gives you his legendary weapon when it's time for him to go.
-Overall, there is almost no downside to playing this card once you've baited out your opponent's removal, and he is a very solid win condition.
+Then, just to reward you for putting your faith in the light, Tirion even gives you his legendary weapon Ashbringer when it’s time for him to go.
+Overall, there is almost no downside to playing this card once you’ve baited out your opponent’s removal, and he is a very solid win condition.

 No deck is complete, however, without its spells, and Paladin brings just enough of them and equipment to turn creatures into little stains on the board.
 All of these spells have the added bonus of activating your Wild Pyromancer, which lends a lot of additional flexibility to how you can deal with certain board states.

-First up is the card that competes with Death's Bitefor best weapon in the game, Truesilver Champion.
-In fact, it is almost impossible to tell which one is better, as both fit in exactly where they need to in each class' respective lists.
+First up is the card that competes with Death’s Bite for best weapon in the game, Truesilver Champion.
+In fact, it is almost impossible to tell which one is better, as both fit in exactly where they need to in each class’ respective lists.